Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 To answer this, it is worth talking about intrusive thoughts and obsessions.
 The goal is not to eliminate unwelcome thoughts, as this is impossible.
 Everyone gets intrusive thoughts, but as noted by Rachman, (1997), 8 people with OCD place too much importance on these types of thoughts, and the distress then experienced compels the person to perform compulsions to ease their pain.

-So, to answer, do intrusive thoughts ever go away, in terms of OCD, obsessions and compulsions, with proper treatment?
+So, to answer, do they ever go away, in terms of OCD, obsessions and compulsions, with proper treatment?
 Yes, they can.
 Will you ever get an intrusive thought again?
 Yes, you will, just as I will, but it does not have to become an obsession.

 Can you stop intrusive thoughts?